cetz-package/cetz/src/lib/angle.typ

 /// cetz.angle.angle("a.start", "a.end", "b.end", label: $ alpha $,
 ///   mark: (end: ">"), radius: 1.5)
 /// cetz.angle.angle("a.start", "b.end", "a.end", label: $ alpha' $,
-///   radius: 50%, inner: false)
+///   radius: 50%, direction: "cw")
 /// ```
 ///
 /// - origin (coordinate): Angle origin
 /// - a (coordinate): Coordinate of side `a`, containing an angle between `origin` and `b`.
 /// - b (coordinate): Coordinate of side `b`, containing an angle between `origin` and `a`.
-/// - inner (bool): Draw the angle angle a-origin-b if true, otherwise the angle from b-origin-a gets drawn.
+/// - direction (string): Direction of the angle.
+Accepts "cw" (clockwise) and "ccw" (counter-clockwise), the latter being the default.
 /// - label (none,content,function): Draw a label at the angles "label" anchor.
 If label is a function, it gets the angle value passed as argument.
 The function must be of the format `angle => content`.
 /// - name (none,str): Element name, used for querying anchors.
 /// - ..style (style): Style key-value pairs.